wmfs/tymly-website/docs/guide/README.md

 * Please see the [Reference](/reference/) section for a full list of the official state resources currently available for Tymly.

-**For our Tymly Pizza blueprint to actually do stuff, we'll need some state machines then:**
+**For our Tymly Pizza blueprint to actually do anything we'll need some State Machines then:**

 * One to manage the process of creating or updating the details of a pizza
 * And a second to handle the pizza-ordering process